The Parks and Wildlife Service will implement a new park pass system for our national parks from 1 September 2020.

 The changes include:

-- An Annual All Parks pass will decrease by $6 and a Two Year, All Parks pass will decrease by $8.
-These passes represent good value and provide unlimited entry to every national park in Tasmania for an entire family.
-Further reductions will also apply for the new discounted Seniors passes, which have been introduced as part of the Government’s Active Ageing strategy.
+- Reducing the cost of an Annual All Parks pass by $6 and a Two Year, All Parks pass by $8.
+These passes represent great value and provide unlimited entry to every national park in Tasmania for an entire family.
+Further reductions will also apply for the new discounted Seniors passes, which were introduced as part of the Government’s Active Ageing strategy.

 - Creation of an Icon pass – under the Icon Park pass, Cradle Mountain Day passes will increase from $16.50 to $25 for an adult.
 Day passes for children will increase from $8.25 up to $10, and a family will increase from $41.25 up to $60.

-- Seniors, Holiday, One and Two Year All Parks passed include access to Icon national parks.
+- Seniors, Holiday, One and Two Year All Parks passes include access to Icon national parks.

-- Holiday passes that are more typically purchased by visitors to Tasmania will also increase by $10 per person and $20 per vehicle.
+- Holiday passes (valid for 2 months) that are more typically purchased by visitors to Tasmania will also increase by $10 per person and $20 per vehicle.